mlrun/mlrun/docs/store/artifacts.md

 ## Deleting artifacts

 Artifacts are comprised of two parts: an artifact object that points to the artifact data; and the artifact data (files).
-You ModelArtifact, DirArtifact, and DatasetArtifact. delete artifacts from a specific project and choose what you want to delete.
+You delete artifacts from a specific project and choose what you want to delete.
 Deleting artifacts is supported for v3IO, Google, Azure, DBFS, Filestore, and S3.
 You cannot delete artifacts of type: ModelArtifact, DirArtifact, and DatasetArtifact.

 The options for {py:meth}`~mlrun.projects.MlrunProject.delete_artifact`: